dvalmassei/testBeam2025/README.md

 ```
 python print_and_write.py
 ```
 Be sure to edit line 53 with the approriate port for the Ardiuno.
 This program will will create a file called "out.csv" and write the voltage and converted vacuum pressure sent by the Arduino to the file and the console.
+Finish collection and monitoring by pressing ctrl+c.